Can Strappy Sandals Ever Be Comfortable? An Investigation

-We’ve all been there: it’s blazing hot and you’re on the way to an occasion that requires shoes that aren't your go-to trainers or flats.
+We’ve all been there: it’s warm out and you’re on the way to an occasion that requires shoes that aren't your go-to sneakers or flats.
 Whether it's an alfresco brunch, fancy drinks, or a baby shower perhaps, you've likely employed some strappy leather sandals to do the trick.
 Then about ten minutes into your strut to the station, you're hit with a slowly building sensation.

 Advertisement